-- Step 1 Go to the Targets tab, and select the name of the Target you want to edit LUNs. - Step 2 From the LUNs tab, click in the checkbox to select the LUN you want to edit. - Step 3 Click on the Edit icon next to the Create LUN button.
-The Edit LUN window appears. - Step 4 Edit data for the LUN. - Note The maximum LUN size is 64 TB. - Step 5 Click Edit LUN; or click Cancel to cancel your changes.
+Step 1 Go to th e Targets tab, and select the name of the Target you want to edit LUNs.
+Step 2 From the LUNs tab, click in the checkbox to select the LUN you want to edit.
+Step 3 Click or the Edit icon next to the Create LUN button.
+The Edit LUN window appears.
+Step 4 Edit data for the LUN.
+Note The maximum LUN size is 64 TB.